lara-amalia/se-wdp-ue/03/README.md

 }
 ```

-This way it's guaranteed that the image is never wider than its parent element.
-If the project entry `div` has a width of let's say 400px, the image will be 400px wide on screen (while the actual size of the image file is still 1000px).
+This way it's guaranteed that the image will never be wider than its parent element.
+If the project entry `div` has a width of, let's say, 400px, the image will be 400px wide on screen (while the actual size of the image file is still 1000px).

 Images are inline elements, not block elements!
 A side effect of this fact is that if the image is followed by a colored area below there will be a small gap between the image and the next block element.